Teenage Kicks – not just a really cool punk song

 Where to listen

 I’d love it so much if you’d have a listen.
-The trailer and first episode are live right now, and there will be new episodes every Monday evening.
 Subscribe to make sure you don’t miss one, and if you like it, I’d love it if you’d rate and review the podcast on iTunes too – it would really help other people to find it.
 You can also find more from me on parenting teenagers on Instagram and Twitter @iamhelenwills.
 If you don’t have a podcast app (erm get one – podcasts are brilliant!) you can also listen here.

 Thank you.
 Helen x